 I’m new to dairy-free baking… I substituted an egg for the flaxseed and added a few tablespoons of maple syrup – it was perfect!
 Just a touch of sweetness, and no one would guess there is no butter or cow’s milk! ?

 This dairy free banana bread is so delicious!
 I used rice milk for my wet liquid.

 This is fabulous!
 We try to eat gluten and dairy free and this recipe really fit the bill.
 I love that it doesn’t have added sugars either!
 I used rice milk and a gluten-free flour blend and it was terrific.
 Thank you!!!

-Love that there’s no sugar in this — perfect when cooking for a two-year-old.
+Love that there’s no sugar in this banana bread — perfect when cooking for a two-year-old.
 Recipe worked well in all regards except for baking time.
 Pulled it after 40 minutes because we had to leave the house but was still not quite as done as I’d have liked it.
 Will bake it longer next time and suspect the loaf will be spot on.
 Thanks for the recipe.

 Mary Lou said: